The EEOB Graduate Program offers both M.S. and Ph.D. degrees in Evolution, Ecology, and Organismal Biology.

 Evaluated by a standing committee of EEOB faculty members with ad hoc review as necessary.

 Oral Qualifying Exam

-Usually in the fall quarter of the third year
+Usually in the Fall quarter of the student's third year.

 Students are strongly encouraged to complete the requirements within five years.
 During the first two years, emphasis is on course work and reading as well as initial research in preparation for Written and Oral qualifying examinations.
 The final two or three years are devoted primarily to research and to the writing and defense of the Dissertation.
 There is no foreign language requirement for the Ph.D.